 Instead, speaking the truth in love, we will grow to become in every respect the mature body of Him Who is the head, that is, Christ

 The words of Christ ministered to an exact point of need – speaking the truth in love.
-His speech was seasoned with salt – cleaning and impacting hurting, damaged lives – addressing the need and touching the truth, with gracious words of love and hope.
+His speech was seasoned with salt – cleaning and impacting hurting, damaged lives – addressing the need, while touching the truth, with gracious words of love and hope.

 We are to build each other up in the faith and in the knowledge of the Son of God.
 We are to mature in the faith until we attain to a measure of the fullness of Christ.
 We are to stand firm in the faith – encouraging those that are weaker in the Lord.
 We are to be grounded on the truth of the Word – building up and edifying others.

-James reminds us that the tongue is the most unruly member of our body – it can be used for much good but can be a destructive implement.
+James reminds us that the tongue is the most unruly member of our body.
+It can be used for much good but can be a destructive implement.
 We are all members of one body and should care for each other as we do our own bodies, and speaking the truth in love can encourage as well as correct – edify as well as instruct.
-Godly words can do much good – but the careless speech can only cause devastation.
+Godly words can do much good but careless speech can only cause devastation.
 We should ask God to set a guard over our mouth and a watch over our lips.

 In the natural body, the life that flows through our veins is the blood.
-The life-blood that touches every part of our body, enlivens every member – but a hindrance in the flow of life in one body part can adversely affect another.
-As members of the body of Christ our life is given us from the Spirit of life, and God’s Spirit flows through every member of the body.
+The lifeblood that touches every part of our body, enlivens every member – but a hindrance in the flow of life in one body part can adversely affect another.
+As members of the body of Christ our life is given us from the Spirit of life.
+God’s Spirit flows through every member of the body.

 Never miss a post